Key Takeaways (TLDR)

 NOT ideal for: Those who need to get into deep flow states.
 Those trying to accomplish focused tasks that take longer than 25 minutes.
 Those who cannot stand leaving things half-finished (hand raised) or feeling rushed.

 Inspired to try one?
-Let me know which you experiment with!
+Let me know which one you experiment with!

 In the episode: